Develorain/GradeMe/README.md

 # GradeMe
-Online WebApp using ReactJS that allows students to easily calculate their GPAs and CGPA.
+WebApp using ReactJS that allows students to easily calculate their GPAs and CGPA.